ofelia-labs/ha-addons/chrony-nts/DOCS.md

 ## Verify
 - Add-on **Logs** should **not** show: `s6-overlay-suexec: fatal: can only run as pid 1``.
-- Inside the container:
+- Inside the container, run this and you should see NTS sources (non-zero *KeyID*).:
   ```bash
   chronyc -N sources
   chronyc -N authdata
   ```
- You should see NTS sources (non-zero *KeyID*).

 ## Troubleshooting